zwolf/grape-csv-db/README.md

-# Reverb Records #
+# A Grape API Adventure #
+*starring Grape, Rack, and a CSV file*

-Reverb Records is a simple Rack app, Grape-based API, and CSV database manager.
+This adventure consists of a simple Rack app, a Grape-based API, and a CSV database manager and record parser.
 It was built with Ruby 2.2.3p173 and RSpec 3.4.1.
 Bundler is required.

 To get up and running, you'll need Bundler installed.
 Then, `bundle install` to get all the dependencies.